ska6374/Full-Custom-Analog-Inverter/README.md

-# full Custom Analog Inverter Design using Cadence EDA Tools
+# Full Custom Analog Inverter Design using Cadence EDA Tools
 Full custom ASIC design defines all the photolithographic layers of the devices.
 Full-custom design is used for both ASIC design and for standard product design.

 The Advantages of full-custom design include-<br>1.
 Reduced area, performance improvements.